BeWe11/rasa_composite_entities/README.md

 $ curl -XPOST localhost:5005/model/parse -d '{"text": "I am looking for a red shirt with stripes and checkered blue shoes", "project": "test_project"}'
 ```

-## Rasa X

-It's currently not possible to train this component via rasa X. Rasa X only
-reads training files in markdown format.
-When importing JSON files into the
-rasa X UI, the composite patterns are stripped before the markdown file is
-saved.

 ## Caveats

 Rasa NLU strips training files of any custom fields, including our